Topology of $3$-manifolds with uniformly positive scalar curvature: -bubble and Prime decomposition

-By BV-compactness, taking a subsequence, the sets $\O_k$ converges to a Caccioppoli set $\hat{\O}$.
-It follows that $\hat{\O}$ is a minimizer of $\mathcal{A}$ and thus has smooth boundary from the standard regularity theory \cite{Italo}. \end{proof}
+By BV-compactness, taking a subsequence, the sets $\O_k$ converge to a Caccioppoli set $\hat{\O}$.
+It follows that $\hat{\O}$ is a minimizer of $\mathcal{A}_h$ and thus has smooth boundary from the standard regularity theory \cite{Italo}. \end{proof}